UPDATED: SEPTEMBER 2021

-Asthma WA is aware that some people are experiencing difficulty accessing their asthma medications.
+Asthma WA is aware that there have been some periods where people have experienced difficulty accessing their respiratory medications.

-We understand that some local pharmacies may have limited stocks of some popular products and are awaiting restocking from the pharmaceutical company’s warehouses located on the east coast.
-These warehouses are reporting they have plenty of stock available.
+We understand that some local pharmacies may have limited stocks of some popular products from time to time, as well as stock transport issues from pharmaceutical companies warehouses located on the east coast.

 It is important to note that Asthma WA does not support bulk purchases or hoarding.

-The Therapeutic Goods Administration have released a media statement outlining changes that have been made to the restriction of sales of certain medications, including Ventolin, to assist with the local shortages that are affecting people.
+The Therapeutic Goods Administration released a media statement in 2020 outlining changes that have been made to the restriction of sales of certain medications, including Salbutamol inhalers, to assist with the local shortages that are affecting people.

 If you have occasional asthma symptoms, now is a good time to see your GP for an asthma review.

 The flu is a contagious respiratory disease caused by influenza viruses.
 It can affect the nose, throat and lungs.
-It is not the same as the common cold, or COVID-19 but it will protect you against influenza.
+It is not the same as the common cold or COVID-19.
+The flu vaccination will only protect you against influenza.

-If you have been prescribed a preventer to be taken seasonally, we suggest that you visit your GP for an asthma review to discuss when the best time to commence your preventer.
-Please do not wait until you are showing asthma symptoms.
+If you have been prescribed a preventer to be taken seasonally, we suggest that you visit your doctor for an asthma review to discuss when the best time to commence your preventer.
+Please do not wait until asthma symptoms appear.

 If you have read that people should avoid taking steroids in the treatment of COVID-19 please be aware that this refers to ORAL corticosteroids and does not include INHALED corticosteroids.